willianjusten/resume/Readme.md

 **Github:** willianjusten

 ##About me
-I'm a front-end engineer that loves to work with challenging and creative projects.
-My career started in 2012 and since then I have gained experience everyday.
+I'm a software engineer that loves to work with challenging and creative projects.
 As a programmer I'm in a constantly search for better practices and also experimenting new things.

-I love to work and colaborate with teams and I'm good comunicator too.
-In my spare time I like to teach my friends about something that I've learned.
+I love to work and colaborate with teams and in my spare time I like to teach my friends about something that I've learned.

 ##Skills